gwastro/pycbc/docs/ahope/daily_ahope.rst

  * The datafind-X1-frame-type is the type of the frames for use when calling gw_data_find
  * The segments-X1-science-name is the flag used to store science times in the segment database
  * segments-database-url points to the segment database
+ * segments-veto-definer-url points to the url where the veto-definer file can be found.

 The remaining options affect how the jobs run, these should not be edited unless you know what you are doing!